 Ohio House Bill 155 implements the federal ABLE Act in Ohio.
-The Office of Ohio Treasurer Josh Mandel administers STABLE Accounts.
+The Office of Ohio Treasurer administers STABLE Accounts.
 STABLE Accounts have been developed pursuant to Section 529A of the Internal Revenue Code of 1986, as amended ("Section 529A").
 ABLE plans established and maintained in accordance with Section 529A are intended to be used for the qualified disability expenses of a particular eligible Beneficiary.

 - Program typeABLE Savings plan

-- Investment ManagerMarquette Associates is the Investment Advisor, and The Vanguard Group and Fifth Third Bank are the providers of the investment options.
+- Investment ManagerMarquette Associates is the Investment Advisor, and The Vanguard Group and Fifth Third Bank are providers of the investment options.

 - State agencyThe Office of the Ohio Treasurer of State